onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * Viewport issue for some Android devices.
 Now the html's viewport should work correctly.
-* Webview truncated issue when the y position set to 0 on some Android devices.
+* Web view truncated issue when the y position set to 0 on some Android devices.
 This is an advanced fix continuing for version 1.6.1.
 * An issue which causes auto-rotation not work on iOS 8 in some situation.
 * The position of toolbar and spinner should be correct on iOS 8 now.
 * A build error which stops the exported project compiling in Xcode 5 and iOS 7 SDK.